peiyao2017/Catl-GLM/README.md

 ---
-title: "CATL Simulation and Implementation"
+title: "CATL-GLM: a novel constraint-aware transfer learning method for compositional data under generalized linear model framework"
 author: "Peiyao Wang, Weixi Chen, Jiyuan Hu"
 ---

 # Overview

-This R Markdown document reproduces the simulation setup and implementation of constraint-aware transfer learning (CATL) for compositional data in both binomial and Gaussian settings.
+This R Markdown document reproduces the simulation setup and implementation of constraint-aware transfer learning for compositional data under generalized linear model framework (CATL-GLM).
 Users can run the code chunk by chunk or knit the full document after placing all required source files and `.RData` files in the working directory.

 # Required files